sqmasep/guidelines/README.md

   ...               # Other configuration files, test config...
 ```

-package.json should have at least these scripts:
+package.json may have at least these scripts:

 ```json
 {